Paisseon/DDLC/README.md

 - Monika Before Story
 - Our Time
 - DDLC: the RPG

-Upcoming(?):
 - The Yuri Parable
-- Storm
+- Doki Doki Storm

-Thanks to saber-nyan, everyone who made the mods, Dan Salvato, and you~ ^^
+## Upcoming
+- ???